Save our Seafront's logo shows people bearing a giant lifebuoy, symbolising people power mobilising to protect our seafront !

 >Council proposal in 2009 for a highrise library building on seafront – did proceed despite SOS submitting objections to the size & location

->Harbour proposal for a Badeschiff floating pool & urban beach at the East pier – SOS made a submission objecting to this proposal however planning approval was granted in May 2015 & work is scheduled to begin shortly
+>Harbour proposal for a Badeschiff floating pool & urban beach at the East pier – SOS made a submission objecting to this proposal however planning approval was granted in May 2015.
+It would appear that this proposal has been abandoned.

 >Controversial Bulloch Harbour Plan: